Before you begin

 After connecting your chosen external identity providers to PingOne, the next step is to configure a DaVinci flow to display buttons on your login pages so that users can choose to authenticate using the external IdP.

-The Ping SDKs support two options for adding social sign on to your DaVinci flows:
+The Ping SDKs support two options for adding social sign-on to your DaVinci flows.
+Choose one of the following options:

 Complete the following steps to integrate external IdPs with PingOne using DaVinci Forms.